Caching#

 scripts provide the checksum

-command. checksum
+command.
+The checksum

-is
+command is

 useful for tagging artifacts or generating cache keys.
 It takes a

-single argument, a file path, and outputs an md5
+single argument - a file path - and outputs an md5

 hash value.